Idan-Levin/target-shopping-automation/README.md

-# Target Product Search Automation
+# Target Shopping List Automation

-This script automates searching for products on Target's website and adding them to the cart using Stagehand v2, a powerful browser automation framework.
+This script automates shopping on Target's website using Stagehand v2, a powerful browser automation framework.
+It processes a list of products, adds them to the cart, and proceeds to checkout.

 ## Prerequisites